TalosSources/carte_interactive_UP/notes/roadmap.md

 * detail: also search through long descriptions.
 DONE

 ## quality of life
-* clickable tags: selects only this tag in filters. (or, select it on top of already selected ones). also clickable in the place.html page
-* clickable pop-ups? see how smartakartan did it, but basically the user should never be annoyed trying to do something impossible
-* hover on cards shows the corresponding marker on the map
-* other "reactive" elements, everything should be connected (mainly tags<->markers<-popups>)
 * option to select none (all?) of tags
 * perhaps: pop up box on markers has more info (image?<>)
 * system for people to input places in a more intuitive format (csv/excel? something else), which is then automatically converted to json. perhaps a github pipeline can help with doing that automatically
 * dark mode? with a toggle? not urgent

 * search up to accents (écologie==ecologie) (not urgent) DONE
+* clickable pop-ups? see how smartakartan did it, but basically the user should never be annoyed trying to do something impossible DONE
+* hover on cards shows the corresponding marker on the map DONE
+* clickable tags: selects only this tag in filters. (or, select it on top of already selected ones). also clickable in the place.html page DONE
+* other "reactive" elements, everything should be connected (mainly tags<->markers<-popups>) DONE

 # Deco